36 Notable alumni of

 -

-Lucian Gabriel Wiina Msamati is a Zimbabwean actor, writer, director and producer known for his work in theatre, film, television and radio.
+Lucian Gabriel Wiina Msamati is a British-Tanzanian actor, director, producer, and writer.
+He is known for his work in theatre, film, television and radio.
 His notable screen roles include Salladhor Saan in the HBO series Game of Thrones, J.L.B.
 Matekoni in the BBC/HBO adaptation of The No. 1 Ladies' Detective Agency, David Runihura in the Netflix/BBC thriller Black Earth Rising, Ed Dumani in the Sky/AMC series Gangs of London and Cardinal Adeyemi in Conclave.

 -